Little Mozart at CBA

 Little Mozart offers groups, private and semi private classes.

-Group Classes: 60-minute classes twice a week.
-A minimum of 4 students registered is required.
+Group Classes: 60-minute classes once a week.
+A minimum of 3 students registered is required.
 If the minimum number of students isn’t reached, the class will automatically convert to semi private lessons.

 Semi Private Lessons: 30-minute classes twice a week.
 Minimum 2 - Maximum 3 students registered is required.
 Lessons are scheduled directly with the teacher upon availability.
 To schedule, please email us at: info@cimschool.org